valtech-sd/iaapa-game-unity/README.md

 5. Click on the same button to end the scene.
 ### From Build
 1. Click on the build executable.

+## How To Test with Simulator
+Running this app does not do much without receiving messages published to the message broker.
+To receive a message sequence, run the simulator.
+1. Go to local directory for [IAAPA Game Rules Engine](https://github.com/valtech-sd/iaapa-game-rules-engine).
+2. `cd simulator`
+3. `yarn sim:showcontrol`

 ## How To Edit
 1. In Unity Hub > Projects, open the local [clone](#clone-to-edit-and-run) of the project.